hjoon0510/SmartSecretary/README.md

 # Motivation
 Because of busy daily life, I do not take umbrella with me on rainy day.
+It is difficult for users to cope with the changing weather.

 # Overall Flow
- Please append design file (with picture)
+* Please append design file (with picture)

 # Demo
 * http://192.168.219.104 (http://smartsecretary.mooo.com thanks to https://freedns.afraid.org/)